HO-CTO/sre-monitoring-as-code/example-apps/README.md

 The NodeJS and Java backend API services both share the same port number by default and so it is intended that only one of the backend services be run at a time.

-The existence of both a Java and NodeJS backend service in this folder is for reference purposes.
+Both a Java and NodeJS backend service have been included in this directory for reference purposes.

 **Run either...**